core-wg/yang-cbor/draft-veillette-core-cool-librry-latest.md

 The following terms are used within this document:

-* YANG library: a collection of YANG modules used by a server
+* YANG library: a collection of YANG modules used by a server endpoint

 # Overview

-The "ietf-cool-library" module provides information about the YANG library used by a server.
+The "ietf-cool-library" module provides information about the YANG library used by a server endpoint.
 This module is defined using YANG version 1, but it supports the description of YANG modules written in any revision of YANG.

 ## Tree diagram